 - Projects with PRIMA label (PRIMA Section 3)

 - Political context

 In the ("Partnership for Research and Innovation in the Mediterranean Area"), the Scientific Advisory Committee advises on matters including the strategic priorities of PRIMA's annual work plans.
-The PRIMA Secretariat has published a for the appointment of qualified experts to the Scientific Advisory Committee (for the period 2021-2024).
-Deadline for submission of is 11 May 2021.
+The PRIMA Secretariat published a for the appointment of qualified experts to the Scientific Advisory Committee (for the period 2021-2024).
+Deadline for submission of online applications was 11 May 2021.

-The call is open to experts from the public or private sector with relevant expertise, competencies and work experience in PRIMA's thematic areas:
+The call was open to experts from the public or private sector with relevant expertise, competencies and work experience in PRIMA's thematic areas:

 - integrated and sustainable management of water for arid and semi-arid Mediterranean areas farming systems

 - sustainable farming systems under Mediterranean environmental constraints